This article was originally published on Sept. 20, 2018, and was updated on March 25, 2020.

 In an ideal situation, every customer who buys a product through your online store would be happy with their purchase, and you wouldn’t have to worry about arranging for returns.
-Unfortunately, it doesn’t matter how good your products or customer service are.
-Eventually, someone will be dissatisfied, and you’ll need good return policies in place to make things better.
-In fact, about eight percent of retail purchases are eventually returned to the store, amounting to nearly $260 billion of returns per year.
+Unfortunately, it sometimes doesn’t matter how good your products or customer service are.

 Creating return policies for trust and customer satisfaction

 Everything starts with the core tenets of your return policy.
 This is your chance to prove to your customers how much you value them, and put the fundamentals in place to ensure your policy runs smoothly.
 Here are a few key considerations you’ll need to bear in mind:

 You can choose to treat all returns equally, but you should know that there are very different motivations for initiating a return.
 For example, someone might return an item because it’s malfunctioning or defective; these items should always be accepted as a return.

 Someone else might return an item because they changed their mind about buying it; this is often deemed less acceptable.
 Set your own standards, but make sure you’re consistent with them.